jjbaek35/jjbaek35.github.io/README.md

 📫 jaejong at asu . edu

 ## Latest News
+1. We are proud to announce a new $599,958 NSF Grant (Award ID 2613459) for the project, **"CICI: UCSS: Securing Research Cyberinfrastructures with Zero Trust and Agentic AI"**.
+This three-year (2026-2029) award will support our team's research in developing advanced cybersecurity for scientific computing systems in partnership with Texas A&M University-Corpus Christi (TAMUCC).

+3. Our paper **"Towards Agentic AI for Access Control in Cyber-infrastructures: Exploring the Security and Human Factors"** has been accepted in The 31st ACM Symposium on Access Control Models and Technologies ([ACM SACMAT 2026](https://www.sacmat.org/2026/index.php)) on July, 8-10, 2026.
+This paper explores the security and human factors associated with the integration of agentic AI within access control mechanisms for cyber-infrastructures.

+4. Our paper **"Inferring Satellite Network Architectures and Orbital Regimes from End-to-End Traffic"** has been accepted in The 2026 IEEE Space, Aerospace and Defence Conference ([IEEE SPACE 2026](https://ieeespace.org/)) on July, 19-21, 2026.
+This paper presents a novel approach utilizing traffic fingerprinting and ensemble learning to identify satellite network architectures and orbital regimes, addressing the critical challenge of analyzing complex satellite communication structures from end-to-end traffic.

-1. Our Paper **"Deception by Design: A Configurable Platform for Flexible Cyber Deception Strategy Testing and Evaluation"** has been accepted in [The 24th International Conference on Applied Cryptography and Network
+5. Our Paper **"Deception by Design: A Configurable Platform for Flexible Cyber Deception Strategy Testing and Evaluation"** has been accepted in [The 24th International Conference on Applied Cryptography and Network
 Security (ACNS 2026)](https://acns2026.github.io/){:target="_blank"} on June, 22-25, 2026, This paper presents Cyber Deception Gym (CDGym), a configurable platform designed to address the disconnection between abstract deception strategies and their practical implementation.

 1. Our Paper **"Harnessing Software-Defined Network for Cyber Deception Modeling and Analysis"** has been accepted in [11th IEEE Conference on Network Functions Virtualization and Software-Defined Networking (IEEE NFV-SDN 2025)](https://nfvsdn2025.ieee-nfvsdn.org/){:target="_blank"} on Nov.
 10-12, 2025, The paper proposes an SDN-based platform for centralized management and evaluation of cyber deception strategies by bridging theoretical deception models and practical experimentation.